 What, in your opinion, is most important to keep in mind when comparing the metrics?

 It is vital to always start from a customer perspective even when working with data.
 The usage of our tool goes down a lot when we present too many false positives!
 This is something customers particularly care a lot about and vocalise their concerns during customer interviews.
-Therefore, that’s how the journey of analysing precision and recall of our system started.
+Therefore, that’s how the journey of analyzing the precision and recall of our system started.

 How did you choose the metrics you contributed with?